Your Love (Nicki Minaj song)

-A rap and singing ballad, "Your Love" is a different style compared to Minaj's previously released work, and features a hip hop backbeat alongside finger snaps and xylophone sounds.
-After its official release, it peaked at number 14 on the US Billboard Hot 100 and four on the Hot R&B/Hip-Hop Songs chart.
+A rap-singing ballad, "Your Love" is a different style compared to Minaj's previously released work, and features a hip hop backbeat alongside finger snaps and xylophone sounds.
+After its official release, it peaked at number 14 on the US Billboard Hot 100 and number four on the Hot R&B/Hip-Hop Songs chart.
 A remix featuring British singer Jay Sean was released on August 2, 2010.
 In March 2011, the song was certified platinum by the Recording Industry Association of America.